 How to travel around Muscat

 Muscat is a very spread-out city, due to the lack of high-rise buildings.
-Therefore distances between places to see in Muscat are large and it takes some time getting from one site to the other.
+Therefore distances between places to see in Muscat are large and it takes some time to get from one side to the other.
 There are several ways to get around in Muscat:

 - Taxi or microbus: there are many taxis and micro-buses in Muscat.
-Except for official airport taxi’s, taxis in Muscat don’t have meters so bargaining is required, even than they are usually quite expensive.
+Except for official airport taxis, taxis in Muscat don’t have meters so bargaining is required, even then they are usually quite expensive.

-- Rent a car: while traffic is busy in Muscat (unlike the rest of Oman), renting a car is a good way to get around the city.
+- Rent a car: despite the fact that traffic is rather busy in Muscat (unlike the rest of Oman, which is why it’s a great place for a road trip), renting a car is a good way to get around the city.
 Roads and signage are generally good and parking is available at most of the sites and hotels.

 Muscat tourist map